 - Parties who obtain permission from the Judge that they do not have to attend (e.g. if attendance would cause them hardship).

-MIP’s are 2 hours in length and delivered by local lawyers and Mental Health Professionals.
+MIP’s take approximately 2.5 hours to complete and delivered by local lawyers and Mental Health Professionals.
 MIP’s are delivered in each family court location on a schedule developed at the local level.

 When the application or motion to change is filed, the court will schedule you and the other party to attend different MIP sessions, and provide you with MIP Notices.
 The applicant must serve the Respondent with his or her MIP Notice along with the other documents.

 After you have attended the MIP session, your notice will be signed to confirm your attendance.
-You must file the signed notice in your court file before your next court date.
+Your signed notice must be filed in your court file before your next court date.

-In Hamilton, Kitchener/Cambridge, Guelph, Brantford, Simcoe and Cayuga the Information & Referral Coordinators are responsible for all aspects of the MIP’s, including.
+In Hamilton, Kitchener/Cambridge, Guelph, Brantford, Simcoe, Cayuga, St. Catharines and Welland the Information & Referral Coordinators are responsible for all aspects of the MIP’s.
 Their contact information can be found in the Team section of this website.